 All business teams must plan for community engagement, ensure there is adequate budget set aside for engagement activities, and communicate within Council on an annual basis the engagement they have planned for the coming period.
-The subject/project manager or expert is responsible for complying with legislative requirements and the City of Parramatta Community Engagement Strategy.
+The subject/project manager or expert is responsible for complying with legislative requirements and the Community Engagement Strategy.